murakas82/githomework/README.md

 # githomework
-- today is friday!!!
-- Today is Saturday!!!
+- Today is Monday!!!
-- Today is Sunday
+- Today is Tuesday!!!